2018ik/2018ik.github.io/_wiki/soul.markdown

 ### Mind

 Proverbs 2:10 says that knowledge will be pleasant to the soul, and Psalm 139:14 says that the soul knows.
 Knowing is a function of the mind.
 Furthermore, Psalm 13:2 shows that one can take counsel in their soul.
 Analyzing or considering the best decision is a function of the mind.
 Lamentations 3:20 shows that the soul can remember things, and remembrance is also a function of the mind.

+The mind is the principal part of the soul.
+In the New Testament, the mind and the soul sometimes mean the same thing.
+The renewing work of the Spirit begins in the mind, which then transforms the entire soul; Romans 12:2 clearly says that transformation is by the renewing of the mind.

 ### Emotion